What’s the first question exchanged when we meet someone new? You guessed it: “So… What do you do?”

 All of us are born with innate strengths and aptitudes.
 Nurture your interests and have patience when finding ways to exercise passion for something — even if you don’t see a way to make money from it yet.
 Be persistent and remain open to the possibilities.

-The first step is to explore your whims — those little sparks of interest you’re not sure what to make of yet.
-To figure out what you find meaningful and inspiring in your life, it can help to harness the power of provocative inquiry.
+The first step is to simply explore your whims — those little sparks of interest you’re not sure what to make of yet.
+To help you figure out what you find meaningful and inspiring in your life, try this exercise: